 When to plant roses

-Roses can be planted at any time of year, avoiding the middle of winter, when the ground is frozen, or times when soil is waterlogged or during a drought.
+Roses can be planted at almost any time of year.
+But avoid doing so in the middle of winter when the ground is frozen, or times when soil is waterlogged or during a drought.

-Late winter is a good time to plant.
-This is when bare root roses (see below) are available to buy by mail order or at the garden centre.
-Bare root roses come without compost and a pot, and although they look off-putting, resembling a bundle of dry looking roots, they are cheaper to purchase than potted ones, and they will soon grow strong and healthy, putting on plenty of foliage and flowers in their first season.
+Late winter is a good time to plant, however.
+This is when bare root roses are available to buy by mail order or at the garden center.
+Bare root roses come without compost and a pot, and although they look off-putting, resembling a bundle of dry-looking roots, they are cheaper to purchase than potted ones.
+They will soon grow strong and healthy, putting on plenty of foliage and flowers in their first season.

-Roses have an unfair reputation for being high maintenance, but one thing is true: they are hungry plants.
-Marcus Eyles from Dobbies explains: 'For healthy growth and lots of blooms, feed each spring with granular rose fertiliser forked into the surrounding soil.'
+Roses have an unfair reputation for being high maintenance, but one thing is true: they are hungry plants and appreciate a good feed at the start of the growing season.
+Marcus Eyles from Dobbies explains: 'For healthy growth and lots of blooms, feed each spring with granular rose fertilizer forked into the surrounding soil.'

 How to water roses